Partnerships: Concluding Enquiries: Legislative Framework

 When concluding enquiries it is important to remember that partners and partnerships are each required to submit a return and that the two sorts of returns are separate and distinct.
 The procedures for settling enquiries into the different returns have many similarities but there are some differences as the partners are liable to pay any additional duties whereas the partnership does not have liability.

 When you find something wrong with the partnership return, consequential adjustments must be made to the partners’ returns to give effect to the amendments made to the partnership statement (TMA70/S28B(4)).
 Those adjustments may then have an effect on the self assessment of the partners.

-The closure notice must state your conclusions and say whether or not, in your opinion, the return requires amendment.
+The partial or final closure notice must state your conclusions and say whether or not, in your opinion, the return requires amendment.
 If amendment is needed, the notice must detail the amendments that will give effect to your conclusions (TMA70/S28B(2)).
 EM7203

-The nominated partner has the right of appeal against any HMRC conclusion or amendment in the closure notice.
+The nominated partner has the right of appeal against any HMRC conclusion or amendment in the partial or final closure notice.

 Once the partnership enquiry has been concluded you must make any consequential amendments to the partners’ returns as directed by TMA70/S28B(4).
 The action needed will depend on whether